iconbuild/py_straight_skeleton/README.md

 # py_straight_skeleton

-Implementation of [Straight Skeleton](https://en.wikipedia.org/wiki/Straight_skeleton) with no additional dependencies.
+Implementation of [Straight Skeleton](https://en.wikipedia.org/wiki/Straight_skeleton) computation, with minimal dependencies.

 To the best of our knowledge, our **results compete or surpass** some of the top libraries to compute straight skeletons of simple polygons.
 By "surpassing" we mean that, in our tests, our library can properly support polygons that other